jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_warning_symbol` option

-ICM will use the value of this option as the symbol for warnings in the Vim gutter.
+iCM will use the value of this option as the symbol for warnings in the Vim gutter.

-This option is part of the Syntastic compatibility layer; if the option is not set, ICM will fall back to the value of the `g:syntastic_warning_symbol` option before using this option's default.
+This option is part of the Syntastic compatibility layer; if the option is not set, iCM will fall back to the value of the `g:syntastic_warning_symbol` option before using this option's default.

 Default: `>>`